elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 ---

-### Explain the function and syntax of the Promise.any static method?
+### Can you explain the function and syntax of the Promise.any static method?

 <details>
   <summary><strong>View Answer:</strong></summary>